Tulane Libraries Recovery Center: a Library Recovery of Historic Scale

 After the storm a major operation was quickly staged to drain these areas in order to salvage materials for restoration.
 Then the library’s monumental collections recovery challenges unfolded, most of them in uncharted territory.
 Tulane plans to cover the salvage, restoration, temporary lease, and processing costs associated with its Recovery Center with assistance from the Federal Emergency Management Agency (FEMA).
 Indeed, by meeting directly with FEMA early on, the library secured promised funding via an array of interconnected FEMA project work sheets that address many of the Recovery Center's major goals.
 Reimbursement cycles established since have so far been working.

-The largest and perhaps most critical phase of the Recovery Center’s overall task is the processing of restored materials.
-This will also be the very important process through which the library will be able to make a final determination as to exactly which of the collected works formerly housed in its storm-affected areas were lost and which were saved.
-This involves the physical handling of each item and two basic categories of work: (a) checking returned items against the library’s holdings to reactivate online catalog records while updating holdings information where needed and (b) basic sorting and inventory of restored uncataloged material such as manuscripts from Special Collections.
+The largest and perhaps most critical phase of the Recovery Center’s overall task wasthe processing of restored materials.
+This was also the very important process through which the library will be able to make a final determination as to exactly which of the collected works formerly housed in its storm-affected areas were lost and which were saved.
+This involved the physical handling of each item and two basic categories of work: (a) checking returned items against the library’s holdings to reactivate online catalog records while updating holdings information where needed and (b) basic sorting and inventory of restored uncataloged material such as manuscripts from Special Collections.

 Overall, in the Howard-Tilton building alone more than 700,000 of the library’s individual print volumes and recordings were submerged underwater for more than three weeks, as were some 1.5 million individual pieces of microform such as microfilm reels or microfiche cards.
 In Jones Hall another 700,000 or so manuscript folders and other archival items also needed to be salavaged.
 No recordings could be saved and only a relatively small amount of microfilm (18,000 reels) could be recovered from title categories selectively chosen.
 But nearly all archival materials damaged were salvaged.
 So too was about 70 percent of the music library’s printed books and scores, along with important older government documents and foreign language materials that had been waiting to be cataloged.

 Many of the books restored were shipped to a separate bindery company for rebinding and then returned to BEFLOR in Ft.
 Worth for quality control review.
 All restored materials were then returned by BELFOR to the new Recovery Center site in boxes shipped on pallets, generally 32 boxes per pallet and some 400 pallets in all.
-It is estimated that 111,975 of these returning items will need to be checked against the library’s holdings to reactivate their online catalog records.
-The rest will need basic sorting, reboxing, and an inventory.
+It was estimated that almost 200,000 of these returning items would need to be checked against the library’s holdings to reactivate their online catalog records.
+The rest would need basic sorting, reboxing, and an inventory.

-It is further estimated that 77,145 returning items are government documents, 13,500 are music scores, 20,430 are music books or journal volumes, 16,290 are books from a "protected storage" area and cataloging backlog.
-Returning restored material from Jones Hall includes archival collections comprised largely of historical manuscripts but also other primary source archival materials for research that included registration cards, film reels, magnetic tape (recordings,) newspapers, books, posters, matted prints and other art work, cartoons, photographs, lithographs, ledgers, diaries, journals, scrapbooks, and miscellaneous ephemera.
+Returning restored material from Jones Hall included archival collections comprised largely of historical manuscripts but also other primary source archival materials for research that included registration cards, film reels, magnetic tape (recordings,) newspapers, books, posters, matted prints and other art work, cartoons, photographs, lithographs, ledgers, diaries, journals, scrapbooks, and miscellaneous ephemera.
 Altogether, this includes more than 300,000 manuscript folders and easily more than 300,000 other archival items.

-Indeed, the 629,711 total number now associated with this special collections category of material includes those items that could be restored to useable condition and reboxed.
-Many other items that were intially salvaged could not be restored to useable condition, although these were returned to the library at its Recovery Cetner as well.
+Indeed, a total of 629,711 special collections items were restored to useable condition and reboxed.
+A comparatively small amount of material was intially salvaged but could not be restored to useable condition, although these were returned to the library at its Recovery Cetner as well.

-The processing of donations is a project phase of the Recovery Center that is more technically complex in that it requires the items handled to be cataloged, including some original cataloging for items such as music scores.
-This will require a much higher level of expertise different from the processing of materials returning from restoration.
-The scale of the cataloging phase is expected to grow as the library adds replacement purchases to the scope of work.
-But many important donations have been cataloged already; among the first was a collection of some 2,300 mostly new art and photography books given to the library by Edwin Blair, a local collector.
+The processing of donations was a project phase of the Recovery Center that wasmore technically complex in that it required the items handled to be cataloged, including some original cataloging for items such as music scores.
+This needed a much higher level of expertise different from the processing of materials returning from restoration.
+The scale of the cataloging phase grew as the library added replacement purchases to the scope of work.
+But many important donations were key to the recovery effort; among the first was a collection of some 2,300 mostly new art and photography books given to the library by Edwin Blair, a local collector.
 This was a much appreciated gift given the large number of similar art and photography titles that were effectively destroyed as a result of Katrina.
 More than a hundred libraries and individuals across North America donated music books, scores and CDs-- some 20,000 titles in all.

 Work began within the Recovery Center in February 2008.
 In an important milestone, the first initial batch of restored music books was delivered to the library from the Recovery Center in a small ceremony on Friday, March 14, 2008.
 Most of the library’s restored printed music books and scores--a top recovery priority--were back on the library’s shelves, on schedule, by the end of that summer.

-The other tasks at the Recover Center are expected to continue into 2013.
+Many other tasks at the Recover Center are expected to continue into 2013, and perhaps beyond.

 In summary, the Recovery Center is a grand innovation born of necessity and through it a great deal has been already accomplished under challenging and extraordinary circumstances.
 This is the foundation for a mammoth recovery and rebuilding effort whose goal is to eventually produce stronger, larger, and more accessible Tulane library collections for the future.